Introduction

 – Opening through which molten metal enters the injection

-– Voids or pores resulting from trapped gas, or shrinkage
+– Voids resulting from trapped air, gas or shrinkage

 during solidification.